 EHP or Enterocytozoon hepatopenaei is a fungal microsporidian parasite that infects the hepatopancreas (hp) of tiger shrimp (Penaeus monodon) and whiteleg shrimp (P. vannamei) in Thailand and results in slow growth and, in chronic infections, mortalities.
 EHP is also known from Brunei, China, India, Indonesia, Malaysia, Philippines, Venezuela and Vietnam.
 This fact sheet provides information on the EHP life cycle, signs of infection, diagnosis and management in both hatcheries and growout, as well technical contacts for further information.

-The 79th edition of the Quarterly Aquatic Animal Disease report contains information from eleven governments.
-The foreword discusses the outcomes of the 17th Meeting of the Asia Regional Advisory Group on Aquatic Animal Health.
+The 82nd edition of the Quarterly Aquatic Animal Disease report contains information from eleven governments.
+The foreword welcomes Dr Huang Jie, NACA's new Director General, a health specialist that has previously participated in the Asia-Pacific Regional Advisory Group on Aquatic Animal Health.